anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | Local Storage SSD | infra.hw.stg.ssd.cfg.002| trait:STORAGE_DISK_SSD=required | trait:STORAGE_DISK_SSD=required |
 | Port speed | infra.hw.nic.cfg.002 | --property quota vif_inbound_average=1310720 <br>and<br>vif_outbound_average=1310720<br><br>Note: 10 Gbps = 1250000 kilobytes per second | --property quota vif_inbound_average=3125000 <br>and <br>vif_outbound_average=3125000<br><br>Note: 25 Gbps = 3125000 kilobytes per second |

-> * For example as defined in [Reference Model Profile Extensions](../../../ref_model/chapters/chapter02.md#242-profile-extensions-specialisations).

-In addition, to configure the storage IOPS the following two parameters need to be specified in the flavor create: --property quota:disk_write_iops_sec=<IOPS#> and --property quota:disk_read_iops_sec=<IOPS#>.
+> * To configure profile-extensions, for example, the “Storage Intensive High Performance” profile, as defined in [Reference Model Profile Extensions](../../../ref_model/chapters/chapter02.md#242-profile-extensions-specialisations), in addition to the above, need configure the storage IOPS: the following two parameters need to be specified in the flavor create: --property quota:disk_write_iops_sec=<IOPS#> and --property quota:disk_read_iops_sec=<IOPS#>.

 The flavor create command and the mandatory and optional configuration parameters is documented in https://docs.openstack.org/nova/latest/user/flavors.html.

 <a name="4.4.2"></a>
 ### 4.4.2.
 Logical segregation and high availability
 To Ensure Logical segregation and high availability, the architecture will rely on the following principles:
--	Availability zone: provide resiliency and fault tolerance for VNF deployments, by means of physical hosting distribution of Compute Nodes in separate racks with separate power supply, in the same or different DC room
+-	Availability zone: provide resiliency and fault tolerance for VNF deployments, by means of physical hosting distribution of compute nodes in separate racks with separate power supply, in the same or different DC room
 -	Affinity-groups: allow tenants to make sure that VNFC instances are on the same compute node or are on different compute nodes.

 Note: The Cloud Infrastructure doesn’t provide any resiliency mechanisms at the service level.
 Any VM restart shall be triggered by the VNF Manager instead of OpenStack:
--	It doesn’t implement Instance High Availability which could allow OpenStack Platform to automatically re-spawn instances on a different Compute node when their host Compute node breaks.
+-	It doesn’t implement Instance High Availability which could allow OpenStack Platform to automatically re-spawn instances on a different compute node when their host compute node breaks.
 -	Physical host reboot does not trigger automatic VM recovery.
 -	Physical host reboot does not trigger the automatic start of VM

 **Limitations and constraints**
--	NUMA Overhead: isolated core will be used for overhead tasks from the hypervisor
+-	NUMA Overhead: isolated core will be used for overhead tasks from the hypervisor.

 <a name="4.4.3"></a>